-The stockholders will consider and vote upon (i) a proposal to elect five (5) members of our Board of Directors, each to serve until the 2017 Annual Meeting of Stockholders and until their successors are elected and qualified or until their earlier resignation or removal ("Proposal No. 1"); (ii) a proposal to ratify the Board's selection of Marcum LLP as our independent auditors for the fiscal year ending December 31, 2016 ("Proposal No. 2"); (iii) a proposal to give the Company's Board the authority to effect a reverse stock split of all of the outstanding shares of our Common Stock, par value \$0.0001 per share, from 1-for-5 to 1-for-15, with the exact exchange ratio to be determined by the Board in its sole discretion, by filing an amendment to the Company's Certificate of Incorporation (the "Certificate of Incorporation") at any time before September 30, 2016 ("Proposal No. 3"); (iv) a proposal to approve the issuance of securities in one or more non-public offerings where the maximum discount at which securities will be offered will be equivalent to a discount of 25% below market price of our common stock in accordance with Nasdaq Marketplace Rule 5635(d) ("Proposal No. 4"); (v) a proposal to approve the issuance of an aggregate of up to 3,125,000 shares of the Company's Series A Convertible Preferred Stock in accordance with Nasdaq Marketplace Rule 5635(d) ("Proposal No. 6") .
+The stockholders will consider and vote upon (i) a proposal to elect five (5) members of our Board of Directors, each to serve until the 2017 Annual Meeting of Stockholders and until their successors are elected and qualified or until their earlier resignation or removal ("Proposal No. 1"); (ii) a proposal to ratify the Board's selection of Marcum LLP as our independent auditors for the fiscal year ending December 31, 2016 ("Proposal No. 2"); (iii) a proposal to give the Company's Board the authority to effect a reverse stock split of all of the outstanding shares of our Common Stock, par value \$0.0001 per share, from 1-for-5 to 1-for-15, with the exact exchange ratio to be determined by the Board in its sole discretion, by filing an amendment to the Company's Certificate of Incorporation (the "Certificate of Incorporation") at any time before September 30, 2016 ("Proposal No. 3"); (iv) a proposal to approve the issuance of securities in one or more non-public offerings where the maximum discount at which securities will be offered will be equivalent to a discount of 25% below market price of our common stock in accordance with Nasdaq Marketplace Rule 5635(d) ("Proposal No. 4"); (v) a proposal to approve the issuance of an aggregate of up to 3,125,000 shares of the Company's Series A Convertible Preferred Stock in accordance with Nasdaq Marketplace Rule 5635(d) ("Proposal No. 5"), and (vi) a proposal to approve the issuance of an aggregate of 4,500,000 shares of the Company's Series B Convertible Preferred Stock and warrants to purchase 5,625,000 shares of Common Stock, in accordance with Nasdaq Marketplace Rule 5635(d) ("Proposal No. 6").
 Stockholders also will consider and act upon such other business as may properly come before the Annual Meeting.